Kathak – Classical Dance Style Of North India

 - One expressive dance.

-The invocation (Vandana) consists of the dancer coming to stage and offering respect to his or her guru and the musicians on the stage.
+The invocation (Vandana) consists of the dancer coming to the stage and offering respect to his or her guru and the musicians on the stage.
 The pure dance is called a nritta, while the expressive dance is called a nritya.

-Kathak can be divided into nritta and abhinayaon the one hand and tandava and lasya on the other.
+Kathak can be divided into nritta and abhinayaon on the one hand and tandava and lasya on the other.
 Nritta and abhinaya are applicable to the movements in the dance style.
-Tandava and lasya have to do with the type of numerics which are played on the tabla or executed by the feet.
+Tandava and lasya have to do with the type of numerics that are played on the tabla or executed by the feet.

 Kathak is unique for its Footworks and Circles.
 It is for both males and females.